 Also of interest is that Glen Ridge has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 25.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 25.40% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Glen Ridge, however, is that residents on average have to contend with a long commute, spending on average 34.62 minutes every day commuting to work.
 It is, however, a pedestrian-friendly borough.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.